Algorithm for computing perturbation series of dynamical mean field theory: Algorithm

 In the real or imaginary times formalism, computing $\mathcal{I}_n$ with diagrammatic Monte Carlo generally implies high dimensional integrals.
 For example, algorithms recently developed for the real-time Keldysh formalism~\cite{NunezFernandezWaintal2022, ProfumoWaintal2015, Bertrand2019, Macek2020} (including \ac{QQMC}~\cite{Macek2020} which we employ in Sec.~\ref{sec:illustration}) compute $\mathcal{I}_n$ by summing an $n$-dimensional integral:

 Here the integral runs over the hypercube $[0, t_{\rm M}]^n$ with a large $t_{\rm M}$.
 Definitions of $\mathcal{F}_n$ can be found in Refs.~\cite{Bertrand2019a, Bertrand2021} for example.

-It is a legitimate concern that the introduction of complex roots of unity and nonphysical Weiss functions may bring a sign or phase problem to the evaluation of such integrals.
-In addition, large cancellations may occur when taking the inverse \ac{DFT}, bringing in more difficulties to its numerical evaluation.
+It is a legitimate concern that the introduction of complex roots of unity and nonphysical Weiss functions may bring an additional sign or phase problem to the evaluation of such integrals, when compared to the standard impurity problem.
+Also, large cancellations may occur when taking the inverse \ac{DFT}, bringing in more difficulties to its numerical evaluation.

-These problems can be avoided by performing the \ac{DFT} under the integral.
+These problems can be mitigated by performing the \ac{DFT} under the integral.
 This means that instead of extracting the coefficients of the integral $\mathcal{I}_n[\mathcal{G}(U)]$, we extract those of the integrand $\mathcal{F}_n[\mathcal{G}(U), \vb{u}]$.
 This way, the integrand is the same as if we selected the correct diagrams from an exhaustive enumeration, so that no additional sign/phase problem is introduced by the coefficient extraction technique.
+This does not reduce the inherent sign/phase problem of the impurity model.